loveencounterflow/intersock/README.md

 ## RPC Message Format

+* An elementary conversation always consists of 🠉request and 🠋response.

+* Each 🠉request must have a Message ID (MID) which is controlled at the discretion of the sender; each 🠋response by the receiving side must use the same property key as the 🠉request's MID with the same value in its payload so the request can be properly recognized by the 🠉request sender.

 * **`cmid`**, **`smid`** (`text`): *Client Message ID* (CMID) and *Server Message ID* (SMID); these are counters that start at an arbitrary integer and are incremented for each subsequent request.
 Both may or may not restart when clients get disconnected or a server is restarted.
 Since CMIDs and SMIDs are used to